enisdenjo/graphql-ws/docs/interfaces/_server_.serveroptions.md

 - Returning `false` from the callback will terminate the socket by dispatching the close event `4403: Forbidden`.

+- Returning a `Record` from the callback will allow the client to connect and pass the returned value to the client through the optional `payload` field in the `ConnectionAck` message.

 Throwing an error from within this function will close the socket with the `Error` message